 Only November 1st.!
 Reserve now!
 Limited availability.
 Only 30 spaces available.

-Includes: Transportation, Guide, Tickets, Trajinera ride, Calaverita, Shot of Tequila, Pan de Muerto, Chocolate Cup.
+Includes: Transportation, Guide, Tickets, Trajinera ride, Calaverita, Shot of Tequila, Pan de Muerto, Hot Chocolate Cup.

 Is the main stage.
 During the days 1 and 2 November, the tombs are dressed with flowers, sugar skulls and some dishes in honor of the faithful departed.
 During these days there is music, skull contests and a staged funeral procession, which shows Mexican humor.